Observation of ultra-high-Q resonators in the ultrasound via bound states in the continuum: Results

-with $\omega_0$ the resonance frequency of the single metasurface (the same for both metasurfaces, i.e., if one has two resonant frequencies instead $\omega_1$ and $\omega_2$ for example, the BIC will be of completely different nature \cite{hsu2016bound}), $\delta$ the near-field coupling coefficient between the two metasurfaces (which strongly depends on the gap $g_0$), $\varphi=kg_0$ the phase-shift between the resonators, and $k$ the acoustic (pressure) wavenumber.
-This system possesses two eigen-solutions, namely the eigenvalues of the system of Eq.~(\ref{eq:eq-Hamil}) are
+Here, $\omega_0$ is the resonance frequency of the single metasurface, highlighted by the purple star in Fig.~\ref{fig:fig2}(a), which is the same for both metasurfaces.
+It is crucial to note that if the two metasurfaces possess distinct resonant frequencies, $\omega_1$ and $\omega_2$ for instance, the resulting BIC will be fundamentally different, i.e., a FW-BIC \cite{hsu2016bound}. $\delta$ represents the near-field coupling between the two metasurfaces, a parameter strongly dependent on the gap $g_0$ as can be seen in the last sub-section of Supplementary Note 3, and with the the frequency $\omega_1$ and the QBIC frequency, we have $\delta=1.55\times10^6$ rad/s ($2\pi\times 246.7$ kHz). $\Gamma=1.98\times10^5$ rad/s ($2\pi\times 31.5$ kHz) is the radiative decay rate of the single metasurface and $\varphi=kg_0$ is the phase-shift between the resonators, where $k$ denotes the acoustic (pressure) wavenumber.
+This system possesses two eigen-solutions $\Psi_\pm$, represented by the eigen-values of Eq.~(\ref{eq:eq-Hamil}):

-From Eq.~(\ref{eq:eq-eigen}) it is clear that when $\varphi=m\times\pi$ (i.e., the phase accumulation along one round-trip is $m\times2\pi$) the eigen-frequencies of the Hamiltonian simplify to $\omega_{1,2}=\omega_0\pm\delta-i\Gamma(1\pm(-1)^m)$.
-Hence, one of the modes has zero imaginary part, while the remaining one has an imaginary part of $2\Gamma$.
-The purely-real eigen-frequency corresponds to authentic BIC.
+From Eq.~(\ref{eq:eq-eigen}) it is clear that when $\varphi=m\times\pi$, meaning the phase accumulation along one round-trip is $m\times2\pi$, the eigen-frequencies of the Hamiltonian simplify to $\omega_\pm=\omega_0\pm\delta-i\Gamma(1\pm(-1)^m)$.
+Hence, one of the modes ($\Psi_-$) exhibits a zero imaginary part, while the other ($\Psi_+$) possesses an imaginary part of $2\Gamma$, i.e., a radiative decay rate double that of the single metasurface.
+The occurrence of a purely-real eigen-frequency characterizes an authentic BIC.